cjolson1/Lagunitas-Quality-Assurance/testing.md

 We encapsulate our tests with `casper.then` as a CasperJS convention which separates our testing into steps.
 The first line with `test.comment` allows you to annotate the output of your testcases.
 You may notice the try/catch loops surrounding each test.
 This is an unfortunate cosequence of Casper aborting whenever a test fails.

 <p align="center">
 <b>In order to avoid this, you must wrap each test in a try/catch loop.
-It's a travesty, but will improve the quality of your test suite.</b>
+It's a pain, but will improve the quality of your test suite.</b>
 </p>

 The next series of lines utilize several CasperJS APIs to determine the existence of several HTML elements, like the username field, password field, and submit button.
 We also check that the webpage title matches what we expect it to be.
 The design of your `test.assertWhatever` commands should be around the expected behavior of your website.
 There is a optional parameter to customize the title of a specific test by passing in a string, which can be used to clarify the intent of a test like in the `test.assertExits` calls.
 Inherent to the behavior of Casper with `test.assertWhatever` is that it will select only the first instance that it finds of what is specified.